Tunchiie/GenreGenie/README.md

 ![THIS IMAGE](https://github.com/Tunchiie/Machine-Learning/blob/5282d13dca29c8bc952b10972301e09a0db59f97/Precision%20recall%20curve%20for%20genre%20prediction.PNG)
 Figure 1: Precision-Recall Curve illustrating the balance between genre detection accuracy and coverage.

-While tme model showed promise, it faced challenges distinguishing between overlapping genres like Action and Adventure or Drama and Romance, shedding light on the ambiguity often present in movie descriptions.The data imbalance significantly impacted its ability to predict underrepresented genres, with dominant categories like Drama overshadowing others.
+While the model showed promise, it faced challenges distinguishing between overlapping genres like Action and Adventure or Drama and Romance, shedding light on the ambiguity often present in movie descriptions.
+The data imbalance significantly impacted its ability to predict underrepresented genres, with dominant categories like Drama overshadowing others.

 ## Evaluation Metrics
 | Metric       | Score |